ISFJ personality types are considerate and kind individuals with a strong sense of commitment to others.

 Potential development areas for ISFJs

 ISFJ people may be overly cautious, and might not consider the logical consequences of their decisions.
 They can lack assertiveness, and risk basing their decisions on what they think will please others.
-More information about ISFJ characteristics can be found in our 4-page eBook.

 Typical ISFJ characteristics